ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 *Project Category Findings*

 ## Key Findings
-* In the past decade, Zimbabwe has recieved the most funding per capita from the IDA.
+* In the past decade, **Zimbabwe has** recieved the most funding per capita from the IDA.
-* In the past decade, most of India's IDA fundings have gone towards education, disaster relief & resilience, and water supply & sanitation.
+* In the past decade, most of India's IDA fundings have gone towards **education, disaster relief & resilience, and water supply & sanitation**.

 ## What I Learned
 * I Learned how to use Azure Data Studio.